allisoncui/UI-midterm-2024/README.md

 # User Interface Design Midterm Project - Spring 2024

-Welcome to the repository for my Midterm Project for the User Interface Design course, Spring 2024.
-This project showcases my understanding and skills in creating user-friendly interfaces.
+This is the repository for my User Interface Design midterm project.
+This full-stack Flask web application showcases my understanding and skills in using Python to create user-friendly interfaces.

 ## Overview

-This project is a web application designed to demonstrate various UI design principles.
 For a brief overview and demonstration of the project, please check out the [UI midterm video](https://youtu.be/9sw9JWB85Yo).

 ## Installation